Westerville classes canceled until 2 p.m. due to a power outage.

 Aviation Maintenance Technician training has been, for many years, a door to opportunity for aircraft mechanic and related careers.(opens AMT website in new window)

-The Electro-Mechanical Engineering Department teaches students how to work in manufacturing environments that use automated systems.
+The Electro-Mechanical Engineering Technology program teaches students how to work in manufacturing environments that use automated systems.

 Our Mechanical Engineering Technology program trains students for entry-level supporting roles in the mechanical engineering and manufacturing engineering fields.